kali-linex/linex/Documentation/livepatch/module-elf-format.rst

   The relocation section name is prefixed with the string ".klp.rela."

 [B]
-  The name of the object (i.e. "vmlinux" or name of module) to which the relocation section belongs follows immediately after the prefix.
+  The name of the object (i.e. "vmlinex" or name of module) to which the relocation section belongs follows immediately after the prefix.

 [C]